Sand Cat Facts

 Photo Credit: Tanya Durrant (CC BY-ND 2.0)

-9. The sand cat has invisibility tricks
+9. They have invisibility tricks

 Sightings of sand cats are rare because they are hard to track and have certain traits that help them maintain their elusiveness.
 The dense hair on the soles of their feet stops them from sinking into the soft desert sand enough to leave easily trackable pawprints.